-Recommended: International Baccalaureate Diploma Candidate

-Theory of Knowledge provides a connecting link for the learner to synthesize the approaches to understanding gained over the course of IB study.
+Recommended: International Baccalaureate Diploma Candidate Theory of Knowledge provides a connecting link for the learner to synthesize the approaches to understanding gained over the course of IB study.
 TOK is taken every other day with seminar on alternating days.
 Students will explore and apply the eight Areas of Knowledge and eight Ways of Knowing.
 The course raises questions about the validity of knowledge, and in so doing seeks a cross-curricular understanding of how a learner learns and, ultimately, knows.
 Students will pursue a wide range of readings to be examined in a Socratic Seminar setting combining literature, history, science, mathematics, and fine arts, among others.
-This course should be taken by students who are pursuing the International Baccalaureate Diploma.

 IB Spanish SL A/B

-24-063-H-050-11 (11A) FOR362/363
+24-063-H-050-11 (11A) FO R362/363

 24-063-H-050-21 (11B)

-24-063-H-050-12 (12A) FOR462/463
+24-063-H-050-12 (12A) FO R462/463

 24-063-H-050-22 (12B)

 Open to 11-12 2 credits

 Recommended: WCSD Pre-IB Spanish II or Spanish III.